salinecrew/salinecrew.github.io/_posts/2015-05-17-scholastic-rowing-association-of-michigan-championship-regatta.md

 layout: post
 title: "Scholastic Rowing Association of Michigan Championship Regatta"
 ---
 As weather goes, we had a great day.
-A little wet in the morning but by race time, the rain stopped.
+A little wet in the morning, but by race time the rain stopped.
 Overcast skies kept the temperatures in the 70's most of the day making for comfortable conditions.

 ![champion-2](http://i.imgur.com/BPKE6fv.jpg)